Møns Klint: Nature

 Because of the special nature of the chalky soil, there are many rare plants in the area, particularly several varieties of orchid which are at their best in early summer.
 In particular, the tall lady orchid (Orchis purpurea) grows under the staircases leading down to the beach.
 The chalk also provides a distinctive light green tint to the beech trees along the top of the cliffs, maintaining their spring hues throughout the summer season.
 In the hilly park which stretches a couple of kilometers inland, there are a number of ponds and marshes, many populated by trees.
 Several signposted circuits provide opportunities for walkers, riders and cyclists to discover the surroundings.

-In recent years, the peregrine falcon, the fastest of all birds as it swoops down to its prey at 350 km/h, has been observed breeding on Møns Klint.
-And the extremely rare large blue butterfly (Maculinea arion) can also be found in the area.
+The extremely rare large blue butterfly (Maculinea arion) can be found in the area.
+The peregrine falcon, the fastest of all birds as it swoops down to its prey at 350 km/h, has been observed breeding on Møns Klint.
+The area has been designated an Important Bird Area (IBA) by BirdLife International.